Studying Comparative Politics at Vanderbilt

 The subfield of comparative politics at Vanderbilt offers rigorous instruction and unique opportunities as it prepares them to excel in academic and professional careers in government and the private sector.

-An important research program associated with the comparative subfield is the Latin American Public Opinion Project (LAPOP).
+Some important programs associated with the comparative subfield include the Comparative Politics Colloquium Series and the Latin American Public Opinion Project (LAPOP).
 Through its regular meetings and activities, LAPOP provides students applied experiences in survey research design, implementation, and analysis, as well as opportunities to present final projects to audiences across the Americas.

 Department funds, grant opportunities via the Centers, and extramural funding support our students as they study languages; learn methods; present at conferences; and, travel abroad to conduct pre-dissertation and dissertation research.